-Your Financial Future as a Stay at Home Mom
+Your Financial Future as a Stay-at-Home Parent

 The decision to stay home with your children is a difficult one.
 It is something that needs to be made individually.
-This is not an article designed to get into the Mommy Wars, but rather to look at the things a stay at home mom needs to do to protect her financial future while staying at home with the kids.
+This is not an article designed to get into the Mommy Wars, but rather to look at the things a stay-at-home parent needs to do to protect their financial future while staying at home with the kids.
 It is important that staying at home is a benefit for your family, and that you can really afford to be home.
 It may be a temporary choice and you may return to work after your children return to school.

 You need to create a solid family financial plan before you make this decision.
-Learn what areas you need to consider.

-Often the plan is simply to live on your husband’s retirement funds if you plan on staying at home while you have children in the home.
+A stay-at-home parent still needs to plan for retirement.
+Often the plan is simply to live on your spouse’s retirement funds if you plan on staying at home while you have children in the home.
 However, this can backfire if you end up getting divorced or something else happens to you.
-If your husband is working, you can still have an IRA, even though you are not working.
-One way to protect your future, and to increase the amount you can contribute to retirement accounts is to have a Spousal IRA set up for you.
+If your partner is working, you can still have an IRA even though you are not working.
+One way to protect your future, and to increase the amount you can contribute to retirement accounts, is to have a spousal IRA set up for you.

-It may be after your children are in college or you may go back part-time once they start school.
+There may come a point where you want to reenter the workforce.
+It may be after your children are in college or you may go back once they start school.
 When you first have a child you may not be thinking long-term about your career, and how the decision to stay home is going to impact it, but it is something you should definitely consider.
 The truth is that it may be more difficult to find a job after taking a career break than it was after you graduated from college.
 You may want to work very part-time to keep up your skill set or to have an active employment history, especially if you are eventually planning on going back to work.

 If you have a license for your profession, you may want to keep the license active through working minimum hours and maintaining your education credits so you can go back quickly if you need to.
-Another option is consider becoming self-employed, which may allow you to work from home and keep up your current job skills.
+Another option is to consider becoming self-employed, which may allow you to work from home and keep up your current job skills.

-Work at Making Staying at Home Financially Beneficial
+Make Staying at Home Financially Beneficial

-One of the big reasons many women choose to stay home is because it is too expensive to work with the cost of childcare.
+One of the big reasons many people choose to stay home is because it is too expensive to work with the cost of childcare.
 The truth is that a stay-at-home mom can save more money than just the cost of daycare, but it does take a conscious effort to do so.
 You will need to make a commitment to work on bringing the bills to a lower level.
 The food budget is one big area where you can save money.
-Also you can save money on other things you need around the house by shopping sales or doing some tasks yourself.
+Also, you can save money on other things you need around the house by shopping sales or doing some tasks yourself.

 Think About the Assets

 Another important aspect is to consider whether or not you have the assets put into your name.
-Each financial relationship is slightly different and in some households the working partner doles out a monthly allowance to the partner staying home, but all other financial decisions such as investing, retirement, and home ownership is handled by the working partner.
+Each financial relationship is slightly different and in some households, the working partner doles out a monthly allowance to the partner staying home, but all other financial decisions such as investing, retirement, and home ownership are handled by the working partner.
 It is important that you both share ownership of the assets.
 This will protect you in the future.
-This means that both of your names should be on the deed to the house, to the cars and to major financial accounts.
+This means that both of your names should be on the deed to the house, to the cars, and to major financial accounts.

 You are a contributing member of the family.
-The work you do is valuable, and you should not allow yourself to be short changed just because you are not bringing in a paycheck.
+The work you do is valuable, and you should not allow yourself to be shortchanged just because you are not bringing in a paycheck.
 You will also need to be sure to protect yourself financially in the event of a divorce.